OpenSDN-io/docs/release/tf4k8s/TF-for-K8s-Quick-Start-Guide.md

 ----

-### Case 1: Deploying an application with TF managed networking
+### Case 1: Deploying an application with OpenSDN managed networking

 The most basic and fundamental functionality provided by any CNI plugin is to enable application pods to communicate with each other, i.e., at minimum provide a pod-to-pod connectivity.
 In addition to this, the CNI must also manage all incoming and outgoing pods in a smooth and scalable fashion.
 When you create a Deployment, the CNI plugin works in coordination with Kubernetes to assign IP addresses to each of the application Pods, and interconnect each pod to the cluster’s network

-To demonstrate this use case we would deploy the `yelb` app onto our previous TF deployment:
+To demonstrate this use case we would deploy the `yelb` app onto our previous OpenSDN deployment:

     #Switch to manifests directory within the cloned repository: